 We go around the corner and enter Rue de la Vallée street (google maps link), where almost all the houses on the left are signed by the same Ernest Delune.
 Oh, we totally want to live here for the rest of our lives, how can everything be so beautiful?!

 We continue our walk on the parallel street, Avenue du Général de Gaulle, and at number 38 (google maps link) our hearts skip a beat when we see the fence and the railing so fluid and carefully designed!
 The construction was completed in 1904 and is signed by the architect Ernest Blérot.

 Ernest Blérot also signed the wonderful house on Rue Vilain XIIII no 9 (google maps link).
 And I really mean signed, as the architects used to leave their names on the buildings they designed!

 La Maison Cauchie

-He met his future wife at the Academy of Fine Arts, she was also an artist who teached drawing and painting privately.
+He met his future wife at the Academy of Fine Arts, she was also an artist who taught drawing and painting privately.
 They designed the façade of their future home together, as an advertisement for their ability and talent: sgraffito for him and art teaching for her.
-Maison Cauchie can be visited in the first weekend of each month for €7.
+Maison Cauchie can be visited on the first weekend of each month for €7.
 More details here.